OSU-Bee-Lab/buzzdetect/documentation/classificationDictionary.md

 #### LABEL: ins_buzz_bee (honey bee)
 Honey bee (Apis mellifera) flight.
 Classifiers should take note of the pitch of the buzz to distinguish honey bees from other insects.

+[This video](https://www.youtube.com/watch?v=5HHGDi6HN9c) from the bee lab provides useful reference audio.
+Mind that yellowjackets can often be heard at the mic as a slightly lower buzz; you should be able to spot them in the video.

 #### LABEL: ins_buzz_high (high-pitched buzz)
 Flight buzzes that are higher in pitch than that of the honey bee.
 Perhaps small solitary bees, mosquitoes, flies.